ann415/Netflix-Movies-and-TV-Shows-Analysis/Data Exploration.md

 | United States, Canada       | 73           |
 | Germany                     | 67           |

-> **Insight**: The United States dominates Netflix’s library, but India and other non-Western countries have a strong presence—likely due to localization strategies and regional productions.
+**Insight:** The United States dominates Netflix’s library, but India and other non-Western countries have a strong presence too, likely due to their marketing strategies and regional productions.

 ---